moodle/devdocs/docs/apis/plugintypes/filter/index.md

 Filters can use different configuration depending on the context in which they are called.
 For example, the glossary filter can be configured such that when displayed in Forum A it only links words from a particular glossary, while in Forum B it links words from a different glossary..

-To do that sort of thing, the filter plugin must provide a **filterlocalsettings.php** file.
-In it, you must define a Moodle form that is a subclass of filter_local_settings_form.
-In addition to the standard formslib methods, you also need to define a save_changes method.
+To support this behaviour, a filter plugin must provide a `filterlocalsettings.php` file which defines a Moodle form which subclasses the `filter_local_settings_form` class.
+In addition to the standard formslib methods, you must also define a `save_changes` method.

 <details>
   <summary>View example</summary>